neofreex01/Data-Analytics-Portfolio/R(2019-2020)/Econmetrics problem sets/Oaxaca-decompostition.md

 ## Unexplained     0.284
 ## ---------------------
 ```
-This table tells us that most of the wage gap between genders is unexplained, which could be supposed as discrimination.
+This table tells that most of the wage gap between genders is unexplained, which could be supposed as discrimination.
 The explained gender is due to the different characteristic of women and men.

 ## (c) Wage distribution shiftment
-This figure shows the distribution of wages in 1979 and 1997.We can
-see the erosion of the minimum wage: the 1979 distribution has a "spike" while
-the 1997 distribution does not.
-The 1997 distribution has more dispersal overal,
-with more mass in the lower and upper tail.

 ```r
 ggplot(data = df_b, aes(x = lnhr_wage, color = year)) + geom_line(stat = "density") +